educreations/objective-c-conventions/README.md

  * Spaces, not tabs.
 Use 4 spaces for indenting.
  * End files with a newline.
  * Make liberal use of vertical whitespace to divide code into logical chunks.
+ * If using Xcode, turn on the "Automatically trim trailing whitespace" and "Including whitespace-only lines" options in the Text Editing section of Xcode's preferences.

 ## Documentation and Organization